aionnetwork/aion-docs/integrations/wallet-integrations.en.md

 ## Mastery Testnet & Faucet

 This testnet environment was released with the latest v0.3.0 Moldoveanu Peak mainnet.
-You may wish to to configure your Aion node here to deploy and test out smart contracts.
+You may wish to configure your Aion node here to deploy and test out smart contracts.

 ### [Mastery Testnet Guide](https://docs.aion.network/docs/mastery-testnet)